Shellings of Unbounded Polyhedra: Shellings of unbounded polyhedra

 \section{Shellings of unbounded polyhedra}

-A cell complex is \emph{regular} if the boundary of each cell is embedded.
 Shellability is a fundamental concept in combinatorial topology.
+Bj\"orner \cite{Bjorner:1984} suggested to study shellability in the framework of CW complexes which are \emph{regular}, i.e., the boundary of each cell is embedded.
 Intuitively, a regular cell complex is shellable if it is built from its maximal cells in an inductive fashion such that the change in topology in each step is controlled precisely.
-Consequently, the topology of a shellable complex is severely restricted: they are necessarily homotopy equivalent to wedges of spheres.
-Here we will consider the nonpure shellability introduced by Bj\"orner and Wachs \cite{BjornerWachs:1996}: \begin{definition} A total ordering $\sigma_1,\ldots,\sigma_m$ of the maximal cells of a $d$-dimensional regular cell complex $\Sigma$ is a \emph{shelling} if either $d = 0$ or if it satisfies the following conditions: \begin{itemize} \item[(S1)] There is an ordering of the maximal cells of $\partial\sigma_1$ which is a shelling. \item[(S2)] For $2\leq j\leq m$, the complex $\partial\sigma_j\cap(\bigcup_{k=1}^{j-1}\partial\sigma_k)$ is pure of dimension $(\dim\sigma_j - 1)$. \item[(S3)] For $2\leq j\leq m$, there is an ordering of the maximal cells of $\partial\sigma_j$ which is a shelling and further, the maximal cells of $\partial\sigma_j\cap(\bigcup_{k=1}^{j-1}\partial\sigma_k)$ appear first in this ordering. \end{itemize} \end{definition} Initially, shellability was only defined for \emph{pure} complexes; these are the ones where all maximal cells share the same dimension.
-The additional requirement in the nonpure setting is (S3); cf.\ Ziegler~\cite[Def 8.1]{Ziegler:Lectures+on+polytopes}.
-In fact, we will begin by analyzing \emph{pure} polyhedral complexes.
-The need for the more general \cref{def:shellable} will become clear only later.
+Consequently, the topology of shellable complexes is severely restricted: they are necessarily homotopy equivalent to wedges of spheres \cite[Prop 4.3]{Bjorner:1984}.
+Bj\"orner and Wachs \cite{BjornerWachs:1996} generalized shellability to complexes which are not necessarily pure.
+Yet here it suffices to restrict the attention to \emph{pure} complexes; these are the ones where all (with respect to inclusion) maximal cells share the same dimension. \begin{definition} A total ordering $\sigma_1,\ldots,\sigma_m$ of the maximal cells of a $d$-dimensional pure and regular CW complex is a \emph{shelling} if either $d = 0$ or if it satisfies the following conditions: \begin{itemize} \item[(S1)] There is an ordering of the maximal cells of $\partial\sigma_1$ which is a shelling. \item[(S2)] For $2\leq j\leq m$, there is an ordering of the maximal cells of $\partial\sigma_j$ which is a shelling and further, the maximal cells of $\partial\sigma_j\cap(\bigcup_{k=1}^{j-1}\partial\sigma_k)$ appear first in this ordering. \end{itemize} \end{definition}

+Our first objects of study come from polyhedral geometry; cf.\ \cite{Ziegler:Lectures+on+polytopes}.
+A \emph{polyhedron} is the intersection of finitely many affine halfspaces in Euclidean space.
+It is \emph{pointed} if it does not contain any affine line; further, a \emph{polytope} is a polyhedron which is bounded.
+Its \emph{recession cone} $\rec(P)$ contains those vectors in whose direction $P$ extends indefinitely, i.e.,